 Protecting Yourself From The Next Big Earthquake

-Since earthquakes cannot be predicted and there is not a planned early warning system in place for earthquakes, the most we can do as individuals is prepare.
+Since earthquakes cannot be predicted and there is no planned early warning system for earthquakes, the most we can do as individuals is prepare.

-Trinidad and Tobago, as well as the remainder of the Eastern Caribbean, exists along major plate boundaries.
+Trinidad and Tobago and the remainder of the Eastern Caribbean exist along major plate boundaries.
 With this comes earthquakes – large and small.
 Earthquakes occur every day throughout the Eastern Caribbean.
-They have done so for centuries before and will continue to do so for centuries to come.
+They have done so for centuries before and will continue to do so for centuries.